A Theory of Flavour and Set of the Interaction Structural Parts

-At first sight, such mixedly interference parts of the cross section similarly to all self interference contributions describe the formation of one of the discussed types of parafermions.
-This, however, would have no any theoretical substantiation.
-The point is that the availability of the multipliers $\lambda_{c}$ and $s$ in them is incompatible with the invariance concerning C and P as well as with the above-mentioned equality of cross sections of polarized and unpolarized fermions.
-Thus, if (\ref{21}) is valid only for particles of the definity type of lepton then flavour symmetry must be accepted as a mirror symmetry.
+At first sight, such mixed-interference parts of the cross section analogously to any self interference contribution describe the formation of one of the discussed types of parafermions.
+This, however, would have no theoretical substantiation, since the availability of the multipliers $\lambda_{c}$ and $s$ in them is incompatible with the invariance concerning C and P as well as with the above-mentioned equality of the scattering cross sections of polarized and unpolarized fermions.
+Thus, if (\ref{21}) is valid only for particles of the defined lepton type then flavor symmetry must be accepted as a mirror symmetry.